sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 ### Enable Authentication

-The following route inherits from [Configure Routes](./configure-routes), and we only need to use the `PATCH` method to add the `key-auth` plugin to the route.
+Inheriting the route `getting-started-ip` from [Configure Routes](./configure-routes), we only need to use the `PATCH` method to add the `key-auth` plugin to the route:

 ```shell
 curl -i "http://127.0.0.1:9180/apisix/admin/routes/getting-started-ip" -X PATCH -d '